yatharthb97/yatharthb97.github.io/content/classnotes/week13.md

   + Electrical system is faster but the chemical one is more precise and cn be moduled in a variety of ways.
   + Each step of the chemical signalling can be moduled in Chemical signalling.
 + Evolution of synapse: synapses likely originated from cell junctions in early metazoans.

+## The first brain: Enteric NS vs Central NS

++ All animals that have neurons have an EWS.
++ However, not all animals that have neurons have a CNS.
++ An ENS with similar features occurs in cnidaria [TODO] and bilateraa [TODO], but a CNS occurs only in bilateria (although not all).

+## Brain 2.0 : Brains and Associative Learning

++ The hypotheses behind the **Cambrian Explosion**:
+  + Because of low $O_2$ levels, the speed of movement was limited.
+  + Introduction of predation-prey dynamics required higher cognitive abilities.
++ Learning & Memory
+  + Single Stimulus learning
+    + Habituation
+    + Sensitization
+  + Stimulus-Stimulus learning
+    + Pavslovian conditioning
+  + Response-Stimulus learning
+    + Operant conditioniong

+## Brains 3.0 : Biological Minds

++ Brains can create huge contingency tables for faster computation.
++ Brains for virtual reality simulators
+  + Simulate conseuences of actions without payiong costs
++ Mental time travel
+  + Contrafactual thinking

+# How to quantify behaviour?

+<center>Niccolò Bonnachi</center>

++ >  Missing: 1 hour of lecture

+  ---

++ FMRI: Can only quantify a binary activity parameter.
++ Behaviorial studies complement the lack of precision and dimesnionality in the current measurment techniques.
++ Dopamine neurons report an error in the prediction of reward.
++ Purposive behaviour
+  + Edward Chance Tolman — action in the context of outcome.
+  + Latent learning: Learning without the explicit context of learning

+## A slightly more complex navigation task

++ Rodents have 10X olefactory sensors in comparision to humans.
++ Liquid dilutions and air dilutions are equivalent in terms of animal behaviour olfaction.
 +